Nazzanuk/yieldify-adventure/README.md

 # Yieldify Adventure

-If you just want to run th project HTML then download the zip and open the `release` directory.
+If you just want to run the project then download the zip and open `index.html` in the `release` directory.

 ### Prerequisites